 Projects that are invited to stage two of the CCF application process will be required to complete the following forms:

 Requirements for capital projects

 Capital projects are those involving land, buildings or other construction-related works.
 These projects will have to meet particular requirements to be eligible for funding and the PDF below has more information about this.

 We would also like you to contact us at firstname.lastname@example.org or telephone 0845 4 10 20 30 to arrange a telephone interview before applying.
 We will talk to you about your project to advise you if it is suitable for this round of CCF before you apply.

 We will expect applicants to self-evaluate the extent to which their project is compliant with European State Aid rules.
 More information on State Aid rules is available here

 State aid guidance

-In the first two years CCF got more applications than we could fund and the projects which were successful demonstrated the following:
+In the first two years CCF received significantly more applications than we could fund, and the projects which were successful demonstrated the following:

 - Clear project outputs which could be evidenced, in particular job creation

 - Ability to deliver within agreed timescales